Publications of Musée de la civilisation

 Pierre Gauvreau, passeur de modernité has no pretentions of being an anthology or a retrospective.
 Its aim is simply to describe the life and considerable output of this multifaceted creator, who remains poorly known in many ways.
 This book perfectly complements the Musée de la civilisation exhibition, Pierre Gauvreau.
 I Was Hoping to See You Here, being a parallel and magnificently illustrated creation that presents intersecting narratives by around twenty people who knew the artist and his work, including accounts by Janine Carreau, Ray Ellenwood, Jeanette Biondi, Gilles Lapointe, and Charles Binamé.
 It adds an indispensable page to the social and artistic history of contemporary Québec.

-Purchase this publication at gift shops of the Musée de la civilisation.
+Purchase this publication at gift shop of the Musée de la civilisation.

 Les Halles, the wide boulevards... the circus, the cinema, the theatre, the art shows, the gardens, the world fairs...
 Le Chat Noir, Le Moulin Rouge... the Lumière brothers, Sarah Bernhardt, Toulouse-Lautrec, Rodin... so many people, so many places, and so many things that evoke the swirling effervescence of Paris during the Belle Époque, a city of art, pleasure, and entertainment!
 A special issue of Éditions Beaux Arts has now been released as a companion piece to the exhibition Paris on Stage 1889-1914, which Musée de la civilisation presented in 2013-2014.
 It is rich in captivating texts and magnificent illustrations, giving you a chance to explore more deeply this dream age of art and technical innovation.